bryantstats/math110/syllabus.knit.md

 -   *Assignments*: Tentatively, the assignments and case studies will be done during class where you can ask questions.

--   *Attendance*: The class have totally 15 meetings.
-Each time you attend a meeting, your total grade will be increased by 1.5%.
+-   *Attendance*: Missing no more than 2 classes will guarantee you the 5% of the grades for attendance.

 ## Grades Scale